Place-based education in the Feather River region

 A model partnership

 Learning Landscapes pairs the traditional skills of a land trust—working with landowners to protect land and natural resources—with place-based education in partnership with local teachers, school districts, and communities.
 It’s become a national model for outdoor education and fostering a land stewardship ethic in the next generation.

-We install trails, signs, and seating areas on campuses and adjacent lands to create safe outdoor learning environments--when possible land stewardship, trail building, and habitat restoration is done with student participation.
+We install trails, signs, and seating areas on campuses and adjacent lands to create safe outdoor learning environments.
+When possible, students participate in land stewardship, trail building, and habitat restoration.

 We train and support K-12 teachers to teach from the land and lead their students in hands-on learning.
 Learning Landscapes does not directly provide a curriculum but rather gives teachers expertise and tools to become great outdoor educators.

 We teach others.
 Recognized by the Land Trust Alliance as a successful model for community conservation and outdoor education, our Coordinator, Rob Wade, coaches other land trusts on how to implement their own Learning Landscapes-inspired program